 This is incredibly important to take into account because it will greatly alter your headspace around what you are looking to achieve.

-This is how the yo-yo journey of results can occur.
+This is how the rollercoaster journey of results can occur.
 You are not willing to alter your lifestyle to keep the result forever, instead you are going back and forth between a ‘diet’ and your normal food.

-The first thing I try and do with all my members is immediately remove the word ‘diet’ from the vocabulary.
+The first thing we try and do with all members is immediately remove the word ‘diet’ from the vocabulary.
 Diet is a word that implies a short term fix, as soon as we get rid of it, we are moving towards the long-term viewpoint needed in order to see success.

 The moment you start looking at your goals and nutrition as a long term result and stop using the word diet, it means that you are understanding that your health and fitness needs to be a lifestyle in order to have a greater level of ongoing success.